 - a.
 The parcel must contain a minimum of 35% of the total land in the parcel dedicated as open space.
 The fifty foot (50') vegetated buffer as described in Section 8.9.a.iii, shall not be used in the calculation of said minimum. - b.
 For purpose of this Section, the minimum open space requirements shall be established in accordance with Section 4.6.6 of the Subdivision Regulations. - c.
-75% of the dedicated usable open space shall be contiguous. - d.
+No less than 75% of the dedicated usable open space shall be contiguous.
+No more than 20% of the open space shall be made up of wetlands.
+(Rev. 3/24) - d.
 Such land shall be preserved in perpetuity through deed restriction or conservation easement, and designated on the approved and recorded plat.
 Such restriction shall be approved by the Planning Board and Town Counsel. - e.
 The minimum required open space is land unbuilt upon, which must be permanently kept in that condition, and cannot be subjected to current use taxation or discretionary easements.
 However, actively operated farmland, classified as "prime" or "unique" by the Rockingham County Conservation District will be entitled to current use taxation or discretionary easements. - f.
 The open space and/or common area within a cluster development shall be owned by and bound by one or more of the following: - i.
 Mandatory Homeowners Association: Which may use it for common recreational facilities or may designate it as Open Space, or may grant a public body an Open Space Easement. - ii.
 A Public Body: Which shall use it as Conservation Land or Public Open Land. - iii.
 Such Designation must be made prior to approval of the subdivision application by the Planning Board; such lands shall be held in such type of legal entity as the Planning Board deems appropriate.